sniper01004/sniper01004/README.md

 Proven ability to lead complex projects end-to-end, collaborating across multidisciplinary teams to deliver impactful solutions that align with business goals.
-Passionate about continuous learning and leveraging cutting-edge technologies to drive innovation and operational excellence in software engineering
+Passionate about continuous learning and leveraging cutting-edge technologies to drive innovation and operational excellence in Full Stack Engineer

 ## Service

 - Maintaining the same environment as customers and on-site
 - Accurately meet customer requirements within the given timeframe
 - Supports real-time updates even after the project is successfully launched
+- Always providing clean code

+## Experience

+As a full-stack engineer, I have extensive experience in website development, AI integration and AI agency, smart contracts, and Web3.
+You'll gain a deeper understanding of my expertise by viewing the projects I've worked on.

 ## Skills